Egypt Honeymoon Packages

 Fully private.
 Designed for two.
 The oldest landscape on earth, without a group tour in sight.

 Egypt is one of the most visually overwhelming destinations in the world — and overwhelming is not the tone most couples want on a honeymoon.
-What distinguishes the packages on this page is structure: a licensed Egyptologist guide who is exclusively yours, a private vehicle for every transfer, and an itinerary calibrated for two people who want to experience Egypt properly rather than cover it as fast as possible.
+What distinguishes the packages on this page is structure: a licensed Egyptologist guide who is exclusively yours, a private vehicle for every transfer, and an itinerary calibrated for two people who want to experience Egypt properly rather than cover it at speed.

-Every package is built around Cairo and the Giza Plateau — the Pyramids, the Grand Egyptian Museum, and the historic city.
-The pace at each site is yours.
-There are no other groups, no shared transport, and no fixed group departure times.
-Your guide adapts each day to how you want to move through it.
+Every package is built around Cairo and the Giza Plateau as the foundation.
+From there, the options extend: south to Luxor and Aswan on a Nile cruise, or east to the Red Sea at Sharm El Sheikh or Hurghada — or both.
+The pace at every site is yours.
+There are no other groups, no shared transport, and no fixed departure times.

 Why Egypt Works as a Honeymoon